ibm-cloud-docs/vmwaresolutions/vmonic/understand-responsib.md

 {: summary="The rows are read from left to right.
 The first column describes the task that a customer or IBM might be responsible for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}
 {: #understand-responsib-incident-and-ops-shared-table}

-[^mzr1]: Multizone region virtual data centers are limited to allow listed customers.
+[^mzr1]: Multizone region virtual data centers are limited to allowlisted customers.
 For more information, contact your VMware Solutions representative.

-[^mzr2]: Multizone region virtual data centers are limited to allow listed customers.
+[^mzr2]: Multizone region virtual data centers are limited to allowlisted customers.
 For more information, contact your VMware Solutions representative.

 ### Change management for {{site.data.keyword.vm-shared}}
 {: #understand-responsib-change-management-shared}